takelley1/linux-notes/kubernetes.md

 #### Gateway API
   - Replaces Ingress.
-  - Traffic flow: Client -> External HAProxy (running outside the cluster) -> Sends traffic to a node running a NodePort Gateway Controller Service -> Decides which Service(s) to send traffic to based on its HTTPRoute rules
+  - Traffic flow: Client -> External HAProxy (running outside the cluster) -> Sends traffic to a node running a NodePort Gateway Controller Service -> Decides which Service(s) to send traffic to based on its HTTPRoute rules.
+  - Istio can also be used as a gateway controller.

 Example setup with HAProxy VM -> Nginx Gateway
 ```yaml